MuskanJain09/Digital-Marketing-Analysis-Power-BI/README.md

 # Projects-Power-BI
-This file contains marketing and sales analysis for sales, cost and prfoit, based on various factors affecting digital marketing.
+This file contains marketing and sales analysis for sales, cost and profit, based on various factors affecting digital marketing.